ra559/cis106/_labs/lab2_alternative3.md

 3. Set your username: <br> `git config --global user.name 'your username here'` <br>
 4. Set your email address: <br> `git config --global user.email 'your email here'` <br>
 5. Setup SSH authentication
 6. Generate an ssh key: <br> `ssh-keygen -t ed25519 -C "your_email@example.com"` <br> This creates a new SSH key, using the provided email as a label.
 When you're prompted to:<br> `"Enter a file in which to save the key,"` <br>press Enter.
 This accepts the default file location.
 At the prompt, to type a secure passphrase, press enter for no passphrase.
 If you want to use a passphrase, go ahead as it provides an extra layer of security.
-However, for this course you do  not need to add a passphase.
+However, for this course you do  not need to add a passphrase.
 7. Use the following command to see your public ssh key: <br> `cat ~/.ssh/id_ed25519.pub` <br> copy the entire output of this command to the clipboard.
 8. In your github page, go to `settings` > `SSH and GPG Keys` Here add your ssh key that you copied to the clipboard in the step prior.
 Type `yes` (the whole word) and press enter and you are done
 9. Test you ssh connection by using this command: <br>`ssh -T git@github.com`<br>